theodorejb/peachy-sql/README.md

 ### Options

 PeachySQL comes with five shorthand methods for selecting, inserting, updating, and deleting records.
-To use these methods, a table name and list of valid columns must be specified by passing an options object as the second argument to the PeachySQL constructor.
+To use these methods, a table name must be specified by passing an options object as the second argument to the PeachySQL constructor.

 ```php
 $options = new PeachySQL\Mysql\Options();